 Next, you'll customise your app further by accessing application context data via both the front and back end.
 You will also learn how to automatically deploy the app, and troubleshoot the app using console logging.

-Finally, you'll personalise your app by replacing 'world' with the name of the current user in Confluence, which you will get from the Confluence API.
+Finally, you'll personalise your app by replacing 'world' with the name of the current user, which you will get from the Confluence or Jira API.
 You'll also learn how to use the Forge CLI to automatically detect and fix permissions errors.

 Along the way, you'll find extra tips, links and resources that will allow you to learn more about what was covered in each section, and become familiar with how resources are laid out in the Forge documentation.

-Before you start creating your app, ensure you've prepared by completing the steps outlined in Preparing for your first quest.
+Before you start creating your app, ensure you've prepared by completing the steps outlined in Preparing for your development environment.

 If you have time, you may also want to review Essential Knowlege which will explain where to find all the essential forge knowledge, and more importantly where to go to ask for help if you get stuck.

-Create an app based on the Confluence macro template.
+Create an app based on the Confluence Space Page template.

 1 2forge create

-as the product using the arrow keys and press the enter key.
+Confluence as the product using the arrow keys and press the enter key.1 2cd my-first-confluence-quest

 1 2. ├── README.md ├── manifest.yml ├── package-lock.json ├── package.json └── src └── frontend // front-end code goes in this folder └── index.jsx └── resolvers // back-end code goes in this folder └── index.js └── index.js // this exports the resolver functions to the top level directory